RestlessThinker/NSArray-Map/README.md

 NSArray-Map
 ===========

 Category for NSArray that implements functional programming "map".
-For more detail [visit the blog post.](http://www.restlessthinker.com/blog/?p=47)
+For more details [visit the blog post.](http://www.restlessthinker.com/?p=138)